hmp94/Extended-Behavioral-Experiment-for-Categorical-Perception-of-Morphed-Dog-Cat-/README.md

 # Material
-Thanks to the author of that paper, I am able to have a collection of morphed dog-cat image.
+Thanks to the authors of the above paper, I am able to have a collection of morphed dog-cat image.
 There are 6 pure prototypes (3 dogs, 3 cats) and there are 14 steps within one pair.

 # Method